 You can upload Dance Central photos to the KinectShare website.
 Once uploaded, you can download, print or share your photos on social networking sites like Facebook.

 After you dance a song, select Photos from the menu to see the photos taken during the song.
 Select the photo you want to upload.
-If you’re not signed into an Xbox Live profile, you’ll be prompted to do so.
-Confirm that you want to upload the photo to the Kinect Sharing Center.
+If you’re not signed in to an Xbox Live profile, you’ll be prompted to do so.
+Confirm that you want to upload the photo to the Kinect Sharing Centre.

 If your room is crowded and loud, Kinect might think that someone is trying to use voice commands (such as “Xbox pause”).
 Here's how to temporarily turn off voice control:

 For more information about voice control, please see Dance Central 2 voice commands.

 No, scores won’t transfer from Dance Central 1 to Dance Central 2.
 We changed how scores and stars are earned in Dance Central 2, largely because of the new Dance Battle feature.
 So you'll have to earn new scores for songs that you import from Dance Central 1.

 Yes, you can turn off Freestyle for Dance Central 2 songs.
 Here’s how:

 Gold flashcards are worth four times the normal score.
 In Perform It mode, gold cards combine with your performance multiplier for BIG points.
 Gold cards can be a game changer in Dance Battle and Free For All modes, so if you’re a little behind, go for the gold!